 • Death

-If you or someone you love is misusing or addicted to Suboxone, it’s important to seek treatment as soon as possible.
-Calling a helpline is a good first step towards reducing your risk of health complications.
+If you or someone you love is misusing Suboxone or has become addicted to Suboxone, it’s important to seek treatment as soon as possible.
+Calling a Suboxone helpline is a good first step towards reducing your risk of health complications.

 Cost of Suboxone Addiction Treatment